-The Discussion Group is open to everyone who is interested in topics related to Comparative Criticism and Translation Studies.
-No knowledge of languages other than English or familiarity with translation studies is required to participate, and there will be no preparatory readings circulated in advance.
+The Discussion Group is open to anyone who is interested in topics related to Comparative Criticism and Translation Studies.
+No knowledge of languages other than English or familiarity with comparative or translation research is required to participate, and there will be no preparatory readings circulated in advance.

-If you would be interested in facilitating one of the Discussion Group sessions, or suggesting a text or topic for discussion, please contact firstname.lastname@example.org.
+If you are interested in facilitating one of the Discussion Group sessions, or suggesting a text or topic for discussion, please contact the convenors, Aoife Cantrill (email@example.com) and Erin Nickalls (firstname.lastname@example.org).
 Please note that the Discussion Group is a dynamic forum for exchanging and debating ideas in an informal setting.
-As such, the introduction by a facilitator is not a formal presentation, but, rather, a prompt to the collective discussion.
+As such, the introduction by a facilitator is not a formal presentation, but, rather, a prompt for the collective discussion.